BitEscrow/escrow-sdk/README.md

   value    : 15000,
 })

-// We can create a dictionary of roles for users to choose from.
+// We can create roles for users to choose from.
+Each policy
-// Each policy defines what information needs to be added to the
-// proposal for a given role.
-const roles = {
+// defines what information is needed for a given role. const roles = {
   buyer : create_policy({
     paths : [